kd8bny/LiMEaide/README.md

 ```
 and magic happens.

-For more deatiled usage checkout the [wiki](https://github.com/kd8bny/LiMEaide/wiki)
+For more detailed usage checkout the [wiki](https://github.com/kd8bny/LiMEaide/wiki)

 ### Detailed usage
 ```